 Remember, it’s not simply about sugar and wheat.
 It’s about reducing the overall inflammation in the body, about switching your body from being a glucose burner to a fat burner, about avoiding blood sugar spikes, about keeping that migraine threshold low (the book explains the threshold).

-The diet breakdown is 10% Carbs, 20% Protein, and 70% (yes 70%) fat.
-FAT IS KEY.
 Good fats, like avocado and olives and grass-fed butter.
-Fresh mozzarella is great too, like in the decadent Fried Zucchini Lasagne (recipe from Jenny Turknett, yes, Dr. Turknett’s wife) pictured below.
+Fresh mozzarella is great too, like in the decadent Fried Zucchini Lasagne (recipe from Jenny Turknett, Dr. Turknett’s wife) pictured below.

-Five months later–with a few tweaks to my carb intake–my migraines are pretty much non-existent.
+Five months after beginning–with a few tweaks to my carb intake–my migraines became pretty much non-existent.
 (BTW… my body seems happiest at 30-40 carbs per day, 15 was too low, 50 too high).
 Once everything kicked in, I dropped from 20-ish migraines a month, to maybe ONE.
 One!!
 And they are mild.
 Cured with salt water and a walk.
 How amazing is that???

 The First Three Months